 The donation to the MS Society (Worcester and District Group) will go towards funding a worker for DIAL, boosting their capacity to help MS sufferers with benefit eligibility checks.

-Government changes in disability allowances increased the need for help with completing long forms; HCR Charitable Foundation’s donation to the charity could mean that people receive funds which can transform their lives.
+Government changes in disability allowances increased the need for help with completing long forms; HCR Hewitsons charity’s donation to the charity could mean that people receive funds which can transform their lives.

 David Braby, joint group coordinator, said: “MS doesn’t just affect eyesight and mobility, but also cognitive abilities, so the admin hoops of benefits applications can be challenging.
 When the change from Disability Living Allowance to Personal Independent Payments (PIP) came in, there was a great increase in needs – that’s where DIAL comes in.”